Open all year round - making the most of your visit

 Through the seasons

 The first snowdrops of spring normal show through with the start of February, and the daffodil banks really get going at the end of the March.
-The wisteria on the south front is an amazing site in April and May, as do the rhododendrons by the pools, but the main floral show comes in to its own in June with the roses and herbaceous bedding.
+The wisteria on the south front is an amazing sight in April and May, as do the rhododendrons by the pools, but the main floral show comes in to its own in June with the roses and herbaceous bedding.

 By September the herbaceous borders are one but the roses often stay with us until the start of October.
 By then the leaves will have turned and the woodland areas take on amber and red hues.
 Whilst winter may not be a great time to visit for flowers, and many of the grass paths are getting muddy, it is a good time to appreciate the architectural design of the garden and how the house sits in the landscape.